scikit-learn-contrib/hdbscan/docs/advanced_hdbscan.rst

-As you can see we get a networkx directed graph, which we can then use all the regular networkx tools and analytics on.
-The graph is richer than the visual plot above may lead you to believe however:
+As you can see we get a NetworkX directed graph, which we can then use all the regular NetworkX tools and analytics on.
+The graph is richer than the visual plot above may lead you to believe, however:

 .. code:: python